unibz-FoP-I/2022-lab9-template/README.md

 The aim is to implement a bilingual street directory, where the user enters an Italian or German name of a municipality and a street, and the program outputs its translation.

-At the moment, the program simply reads all lines, stores it temporarily in a `StreetData` record (defined in `street.h`), prints it, and moves on to the next line.
-Thus the plan is to implement the following tasks:
+At the moment, the program simply reads every line, stores it temporarily as a `StreetData` record (defined in `street.h`), prints it, and moves on to the next line.
+Thus, in order to implement a directory, the following is needed:

 1. **Store the data:** Define a datatype for a linked list with street data records, and store all street data records in such a list.